Efficient exploration of Hamiltonian parameter space for optimal control of non-Markovian open quantum systems

-The tensor network underlying the TEMPO method works in Liouville space, which means that density matrices are represented as vectors and the maps between them as matrices (so called \emph{super-operators}).
-One needs to choose a small enough time step $\delta t$ such that a Trotterization between the system Hamiltonian $\op{H}_S(t,\{p_n\})$ and the rest is valid.
-The blue circle in Fig.~\ref{fig:pulse-shaper-process-tensor}b is the vectorized initial system state $\rho_S(t_0)$ and the green circles are the system propagators for a single time step \mbox{$\mathcal{U}_m= \exp\left( \mathcal{L}_S(t_m+\delta t/2) \delta t \right)$} at times \mbox{$t_m = t_0 + m \delta t$} with the system Liouvillian super-operator \mbox{$\mathcal{L}_S(t) = -i [\op{H}_S(t), \cdot] $}.
-The blue squares in Figs.~\ref{fig:pulse-shaper-process-tensor}b~and~\ref{fig:pulse-shaper-process-tensor}c are the Feynman-Vernon influence functionals $\mathcal{I}_n$, which can be directly constructed form the coupling operator $\op{O}_S$, the spectral density $J(\omega)$ and the initial environment state $\rho_E(t_0)$.
-An influence functional $\mathcal{I}_n$ quantifies how the system evolution at some time $t_m$ is influenced by the state of the system at the earlier time $t_{m-n}$, thus allowing for a non-Markovian dynamics of the system.
-Because the individual Feynman-Vernon influence functionals in the network are derived from the corresponding time intervals in the environment auto-correlation function, the TEMPO method performs best when this function is smooth and decays to zero within some finite time.
-For more details on this method, see~Refs.~\cite{Strathearn2018,Strathearn2019}.
+\review{The TEMPO method uses a Suzuki-Trotter expansion of the total propagator $e^{-i \op{H} \delta t}$ into propagators $e^{-i \op{H}_\mathrm{S} \delta t} e^{-i \op{H}_\mathrm{E} \delta t}$ of the pure system part $H_\mathrm{S}(t)$ and the remainder $H_\mathrm{E}$, plus higher order terms $\mathcal{O}(\delta t^2)$.
+The time step $\delta t$ must be chosen small enough that these higher-order terms can be neglected.} The tensor network underlying \review{this method} works in Liouville space, which means that density matrices are represented as vectors and the maps between them as matrices (so called \emph{super-operators}).
+The \review{purple} circle in Fig.~\ref{fig:pulse-shaper-process-tensor}b is the vectorized initial system state $\rho_S(t_0)$ and the green circles are the system propagators for a single time step \mbox{$\mathcal{U}_m= \exp\left( \mathcal{L}_S(t_m+\delta t/2) \delta t \right)$} at times \mbox{$t_m = t_0 + m \delta t$} with the system Liouvillian super-operator \mbox{$\mathcal{L}_S(t) = -i [\op{H}_S(t), \cdot] $}.
+The blue squares in Figs.~\ref{fig:pulse-shaper-process-tensor}b~and~\ref{fig:pulse-shaper-process-tensor}c are the Feynman-Vernon influence functionals $I_n$, which can be directly constructed \review{from} the coupling operator $\op{O}_S$, the spectral density $J(\omega)$ and the initial environment state $\rho_E(t_0)$.
+An influence functional $I_n$ quantifies how the system evolution at some time $t_m$ is influenced by the state of the system at the earlier time $t_{m-n}$, thus allowing for a non-Markovian dynamics of the system. \review{The influence functionals depend only on the time difference $n\,\delta t$ between $t_m$ and $t_{m-n}$, because the environment is time translational invariant.} Because the individual Feynman-Vernon influence functionals in the network are derived from the corresponding time intervals in the environment auto-correlation function, the TEMPO method performs best when this function is smooth and decays to zero within some finite time.
+For more details on this method \review{and the precise form of the $I_n$ tensors,} see~Refs.~\cite{Strathearn2018,Strathearn2019}.